Alkalised-Cocoa||||

 Alkalized vs Non Alkalized Cocoa: key Differences Explained

 Ever wondered what sets alkalized cocoa powder apart from non alkalized cocoa?
-Whether you’re a passionate baker or just trying to choose the healthiest option, understanding alkalized cocoa powder vs regular cocoa can help you make smarter, tastier decisions in the kitchen.
+Whether you're a passionate baker or just trying to choose the healthiest option, understanding alkalized cocoa powder vs regular cocoa can help you make smarter, tastier decisions in the kitchen.
+Let’s break down the differences so you know exactly which one suits your style—whether it's for rich brownies, a post-gym smoothie, or a chocolatey breakfast bowl.

-What Is Alkalized Cocoa?
+What Is Alkalised Cocoa?

-Alkalized cocoa—also called Dutch processed cocoa—is made by treating cocoa nibs with an alkaline solution (often potassium carbonate).
-This process raises the cocoa’s pH level, neutralising its natural acidity and creating a smoother, less bitter taste.
+Alkalised cocoa—also called Dutch processed cocoa—is made by treating cocoa nibs with an alkaline solution (often potassium carbonate).
+This process raises the cocoa's pH level, neutralising its natural acidity and creating a smoother, less bitter taste.
+So what does this do to the cocoa, and why is it perfect for baking?

 • Mellow, Full-Flavoured Cocoa – Expect a smoother, deeper chocolate flavour without the sharp bitterness.